rabinnh/zig-vscode-linux/README.md

 **launch.json**

-NOTE: Change *first_proj* to the name of your workspace.
+NOTE: Change *first_proj* in the following to the name of your workspace.

     {
         "version": "0.2.0",